iluwatar/java-design-patterns/fanout-fanin/README.md

 ## Intent of Fan-Out/Fan-In Design Pattern

-The Fan-Out/Fan-In pattern aims to improve concurrency and optimize processing time by dividing a task into multiple sub-tasks that can be processed in parallel (fan-out) and then combining the results of these sub-tasks into a single outcome (fan-in).
+The Fan-Out/Fan-In design pattern in Java aims to improve concurrency and optimize processing time by dividing a task into multiple sub-tasks that can be processed in parallel (fan-out) and then combining the results of these sub-tasks into a single outcome (fan-in).

 ## Detailed Explanation of Fan-Out/Fan-In Pattern with Real-World Examples

 Real-world example

-> A real-world example of the Fan-Out/Fan-In design pattern is a food delivery service like UberEats or DoorDash.
+> A real-world example of the Fan-Out/Fan-In pattern in Java is a food delivery service like UberEats or DoorDash.
 When a customer places an order, the service (fan-out) sends out individual tasks to different restaurants to prepare the various items.
 Each restaurant works independently to prepare its part of the order.
 Once all restaurants have completed their tasks, the delivery service (fan-in) aggregates the items from different restaurants into a single order, ensuring that everything is delivered together to the customer.
 This parallel processing improves efficiency and ensures timely delivery.

 In plain words